spraakbanken/swell-project/Correction-annotation_guidelines-and-codebook.md

 #### L-W (wrong word or phrase)

 The L-W tag represents the correction category _wrong word or phrase_.
 It is used when a word or phrase in the original text has been replaced by another word or phrase in the normalized version.
+The  L-W tag is thus placed on strings which are _exchanged_ rather than _corrected_ (see note below for further explanation).

-In order for the L-W tag to be applied either the original string or the normalized string  (or both) has to be (an attempt at) a word or an established phrase, and the normalized expression should express the perceived intended meaning of the original string.
+The L-W tag is only applied when at least one of the strings (the original string and the normalized string) is (an attempt at) a word or a fixed phrase.

 _One word replaced by one word_: